forcedotcom/npm-release-management-orb/README.md

 ### Overriding Version Bump

 The default behavior of the orb is to use `standard-version` to determine the next version number.
 However, you can specifiy the version you want published by updating the version field in the `package.json` yourself.
 If that version does not exist, the orb will publish it.
 Otherwise, it will fall back to using `standard-version`

+## Using the SF-CLI-BOT for builds

+We've created the [SF-CLI-BOT](https://github.com/SF-CLI-BOT) bot user in github to do any github related tasks in the build (creating releases, pushing tags, merges changes back to a specific branch, etc...).
+Having this bot ensure that the required tokens and keys do not belong to any one person.

+If you would like to use this bot for your builds, contact the CLI team and we will add the ssh keys and github token to your CircleCI pipeline.

 ## Environment Variable Reference